Treasure House (Staten Island)

-The Treasure House is a historic building located in Staten Island, New York City, New York, US.
-Samuel Grasset, a tanner and leather worker, built the original construction in approximately 1700.
+The Treasure House is a historic building located in the Richmondtown neighborhood of Staten Island in New York City, New York, U.S. Samuel Grasset, a tanner and leather worker, built the original construction in approximately 1700.
 Additions were made in 1740, 1790 and 1860.
 Subsequent owners of the house in subsequent centuries include a cord wainer (shoemaker), innkeeper, stonemason, and coach trimmer.
 A number of local businesses have also occupied the structure.
 The house was named after a legend that a cache of American Revolutionary War era gold coins was discovered during renovation in about 1860.